DDreher/BasicBindlessRendering/README.md

 This project aims to provide such a basic project to showcases how to achieve **bindless rendering** with **DirectX 12** and **Shader Model 6.6**.

-**Bindless rendering** refers to a technique with which we can directly access descriptors in a shader via an index into a global resource heap (`ResourceDescriptorHeap` or `SamplerDescriptorHeap`).
+**Bindless rendering** refers to a technique with which we can directly access descriptors in a shader via an index into global descriptor heaps (`ResourceDescriptorHeap` or `SamplerDescriptorHeap`).

 This vastly simplifies descriptor and pipeline state management:
 * No need to bind Resource Views ( aka `descriptors`, e.g. constant buffer views, shader resource views, ... )